 When a classroom management script is activated, the degree to which the consequences of the event are clear to novices affects their mental representation.
 For this reason, novices’ identification of the source is relatively binary: either the source is clear or unclear.
 If it is clear, most likely it is linked in their minds to some behavioral digression of the students, or possibly to dwindling engagement levels of students.
-Experts deliberation about events is more analytical and interpretative.
+Experts’ deliberation about events is more analytical and interpretative.
 Their episodic knowledge of events helps them maintain a general perceptual awareness focused on student engagement and learning and whether or not pedagogical goals are being attained (Authors, 2016).
-For experts, an event may be interpreted as either occurring in isolation – disconnected from other events arising in the classroom – or as integrated with other interactions and events.
+For experts, an event may be interpreted as either occurring in isolation—disconnected from other events arising in the classroom—or as integrated with other interactions and events.
 When attributing a source to a classroom problem, they activate considerations related to both behavioral and learning concerns, factoring in the role and influence of the teacher on the context of the situation (Authors, 2015).

 Classroom Event Representation

-If a classroom management script is activated, i.e. instantiated, the enabling conditions and consequences converge to form the classroom event representation: the understanding of what is actually happening in the classroom situation and what, if any, action is required (cf. the "fault" in the script model of Authors 2008).
+If a classroom management script is activated, i.e., instantiated, the enabling conditions and consequences converge to form the classroom event representation: the understanding of what is actually happening in the classroom situation and what, if any, action is required (cf. the “fault” in the script model of Authors 2008).
 This event representation is crucial to the ongoing assessment of the situation, and it drives the structuring and re-structuring of teachers’ scripts.
 This, in turn, guides the recurring, continual cycle of perception and interpretation as a situation develops and moves forward through time and space.
-As opposed to the knowledge structures of scripts that build up over the long-term, the event representation is more transient and short-term, and is updated as a teacher detects and monitors pertinent classroom input.
+As opposed to the knowledge structures of scripts that build up over the long term, the event representation is more transient and short term, and is updated as a teacher detects and monitors pertinent classroom input.
 Nonetheless, this transient representation is dependent on teachers’ knowledge of pedagogy, students, subject matter, and the factors constituting an appropriate learning environment.
 This is what is meant by teachers’ “knowledge and experience in the classroom” mediating their representation of classroom events.

 In contrast to novices, expert teachers possess elaborate knowledge about types of events occurring in classroom situations (Hogan et al. 2003).
 Experts perceive classroom situations in terms of groups of students rather than primarily focusing on individual students, whereas novices devote more visual attention to individual students (van den Bogert et al. 2014).
 For example, if one student is gesturing wildly to get another students’ attention instead of completing a worksheet, an expert is likely to consider whether or not students sitting in front, behind, and to the side are being led off-task, rather than focusing on the single student causing the disruption.
 Novices are likely to dwell more on the single student.
-Experts actively scan both teacher and student actions as they monitor classroom dynamics, while novices primarly perceive events from the teachers’ point of view (Sabers et al. 1991).
+Experts actively scan both teacher and student actions as they monitor classroom dynamics, while novices primarily perceive events from the teachers’ point of view (Sabers et al. 1991).
 Using the same example above, an expert is likely to consider the actions of the teacher prior to and in response to the gesturing, while also factoring in relationships and interactions between students in their accounting of events across time.
 A novice is likely to place the blame solely on the distracting student.
-To repeat a point made earlier, the centrality of student learning is key to experts’ interpretation of events, whereas novices’ emphasize behavioral concerns, attributing problems to actions of students as opposed to the actions (or inaction) of the teacher (Tsui 2009; Authors).
+To repeat a point made earlier, the centrality of student learning is key to experts’ interpretation of events, whereas novices’ emphasize behavioral concerns, attributing problems to actions of students as opposed to the actions (or in-action) of the teacher (Tsui 2009; Authors).

-Decision to act
+Decision to Act